raddevon/37signals-re-creation/README.md

 #37signals Re-creation
 Here's my attempt at re-creating the look of 37signals.
-This project was part of Thinkful's Front-End Web Development course.
+This project was part of Thinkful's Front-End Web Development course. __Now with awesome hover effects!__